Terminocavus: Discovery and naming

 The holotype specimen NMMNH P-27468, collected in 1997, consists of a parietal (or fused paired parietals), other skull fragments, a partial sacrum, and vertebral fragments.
 It was discovered in grey siltstone deposits from the Campanian Hunter Wash Member of the Kirtland Formation of the San Juan Basin in New Mexico.
 It is the only diagnostic chasmosaurine specimen discovered from the middle or upper part of the Hunter Wash Member.
 The age of the specimen is undetermined; its frill texture indicates it is a young subadult, but its large size and epiparietal fusion would indicate it represents an adult.

 A 2005 abstract referred the specimen to the genus Pentaceratops, though noted as aberrant for the genus.
 Joshua Fry questioned the referral in a 2015 masters thesis, with a phylogenetic analysis failing to group it alongside other Pentaceratops specimens.
 It was informally named as a distinct genus in 2016.
 Later, in 2020, it was formally named and described by Denver W. Fowler and Elizabeth A. Freedman Fowler.
 The name Terminocavus means "coming to the end of the cavity", referring to the parietal embayment being nearly closed off before being lost completely in more derived taxa.
 The specific name, sealeyi, refers to the discoverer of the holotype specimen, Paul Sealey.
 Naming the specimen as a new species of Pentaceratops was decided against to prevent the genus becoming paraphyletic.

-The nearly complete, but highly distorted skull PMU 23923 may belong to the species as well.
-Also hailing form the Kirtland Formation, Charles H. Sternberg discovered it in 1921.
+The nearly complete, but highly distorted skull PMU 24923 may belong to the species as well.
+Also hailing from the Kirtland Formation, Charles H. Sternberg discovered it in 1921.
 It was later named as the new species "Pentaceratops fenestratus" in 1930, but by future authors have considered its distinctiveness to be a result of pathology.
 Though sometimes considered a synonym of Pentaceratops sternbergi, Fowler and Freedman Fowler considered it more likely to belong to either Navajoceratops or Terminocavus due to its deep, narrow median embayment and broad parietal bar.
 The specimen is too distorted to allow confident referral to either, however.